Imani Coppola

 Imani Francesca Coppola (born April 6, 1978) is an American singer-songwriter and violinist.
 Her debut single "Legend of a Cowgirl" reached the top 40 on the Billboard Hot 100 and the UK Singles Chart in 1997.
 Her debut album, Chupacabra, released by Columbia Records, was praised by critics and appeared on the US Heatseekers Albums chart.
 In 2001, Coppola appeared as a guest artist on the Baha Men single "You All Dat", which broke the top 10 in Australia and gave Coppola her second entry on the Billboard Hot 100 to date.

-Coppola released several independently recorded albums in the early 2000s as well as starring in the musical film The Singing Biologist, where she wrote the music for the movie.
+Coppola released several independently recorded albums in the early 2000s and starred in the musical film The Singing Biologist, for which she also wrote the music.
 In 2007, she was signed to Ipecac Records, and the same year released The Black & White Album, which received favorable reviews from music critics and marked a comeback for Coppola.
 The following year, she formed the pop/R&B duo Little Jackie with programmer Adam Pallin.
 Their debut single, "The World Should Revolve Around Me", reached the top 40 in the United Kingdom and Ireland, was used as the theme for the VH1 reality TV series New York Goes to Hollywood, and peaked at number 90 on the Billboard Pop 100 airplay chart.
 The duo's debut album, The Stoop, was released by S-Curve in 2008, but peaked outside of the top 100 in the United Kingdom, and the duo were dropped from the label.
 Following The Stoop, Coppola released two more solo records: The Glass Wall, in 2012, and Hypocrites, in 2017.
 In addition to her solo work, Coppola has recorded two further albums as part of Little Jackie: Made4TV, in 2011, and Queen of Prospect Park, in 2014.

 Early life and education

-Coppola grew up as the second-youngest of five children in Long Island, New York.
+Coppola grew up as the second-youngest of five children on Long Island, New York.
 Coppola's lower-income family, headed by an African-American mother and Italian father, did not fit in, and she and her family were picked on.
 Her circumstances encouraged her independence and also her creativity, as her family, who received welfare, had little money to pay for entertainment.
 Her mother, a teacher, was the primary income earner, while her carpenter father was often out of work and refused to earn an income from his art.